Estimation and Inference for High Dimensional Factor Model with Regime Switching: Asymptotic Results

-(2) $\sqrt{N}(\hat{f}_{t}-H_{z_{t}}^{-1}f_{t}^{0})\overset{d}{\rightarrow } \mathcal{N}(0,V_{z_{t}}^{-\frac{1}{2}}\Upsilon _{z_{t}}^{\prime }\Sigma _{\Lambda _{z_{t}}}^{-\frac{1}{2}}\Gamma _{z_{t}t}\Sigma _{\Lambda _{z_{t}}}^{-\frac{1}{2}}\Upsilon _{z_{t}}V_{z_{t}}^{-\frac{1}{2}})$. \end{thm}
+\right] )$. \end{thm}

-Theorem \ref{factor}(2) shows that the limit distribution of $\hat{f}_{t}$ is mixed normal, since the rotation matrix $H_{z_{t}}^{-1}$ and the asymptotic variance depend on the state variable $z_{t}$.
+Theorem \ref{factor}(2) shows that the limit distribution of $\tilde{f}_{t}$ is mixed normal, since the rotation matrix $H_{z_{t}}^{-1}$ and the asymptotic variance depend on the state variable $z_{t}$.
 Theorem \ref {factor}(1) establishes the convergence rate of the estimated factor space.
-Note that if $\{\hat{f}_{t},t=1,...T\}$ is used as proxies for the true factors in factor-augmented forecasting (or factor-augmented VAR), the forecasting equation (or the VAR equation) would have induced regime switching in model parameters, because $H_{z_{t}}^{-1}$ depends on $z_{t}$.
-For illustration, consider the following $h$-period ahead forecasting model using factors and some other observable variables $W_{t}$:
+Note that if $\{\tilde{f}_{t},t=1,...T\}$ is used as proxies for the true factors in factor-augmented forecasting (or factor-augmented VAR), the forecasting equation (or the VAR equation) would have induced regime switching in the model parameters, because $H_{z_{t}}^{-1}$ depends on $ z_{t} $.
+For illustration, consider the following $h$-period ahead forecasting model using factors and some other observable variables $W_{t}$: $y_{t+h}=a^{\prime }f_{t}^{0}+b^{\prime }W_{t}+u_{t+h}$.
+If $\tilde{f}_{t}$ is used as proxies for $f_{t}^{0}$, the model can be written as